Introduction

 - Physical violence committed against, with or in the presence of, a child

-- Any behaviour that causes significant emotional or psychological harm to a child
+- Any behaviour that has the potential to cause emotional or psychological harm to a child

 - Significant neglect of a child.